Mine advocates reject that meeting with N.W.T. gov't is 'regulatory capture' | CBC News

 Hoefer said the chamber is not "advocating a rubber stamping exercise" and that because the board disagreed, they need the courts to clarify.

-Permit extensions are currently limited to five years, with the option to apply for a two year extension.
+Permit extensions are currently limited to five years, with the option to apply for a two-year extension.

-The chamber wrote in a May 26 news release that "despite the efforts of land and water boards, small exploration companies continue both to struggle with the application process and to meet its requirements" — a problem the chamber said could slow exploration in the territory.
+The chamber, referencing the NWT Environmental Audit, wrote in a May 26 news release that "despite the efforts of land and water boards, small exploration companies continue both to struggle with the application process and to meet its requirements" — a problem the audit states could slow exploration and the territory's economy.

 The chamber believes extending land use permits more than once would be appropriate if a project has not "materially changed and community engagement is maintained."